A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Introduction

 where $\epsilon, \eta > 0$ are fixed parameters.
 On the other hand, Heavy Ball (HB)~\cite{polyak1964some,ghadimi2015global} and Nesterov Accelerated Gradient (NAG)~\cite{nesterov1983method,nesterov2013introductory} are two most popular momentum acceleration techniques, which have been extensively studied for stochastic optimization problems \cite{ghadimi2016accelerated,yan2018unified,levy2018online}:

 where $x_1=y_1\in\mathbb{R}^d$, $m_{0}=\bm{0}\in\mathbb{R}^{d}$, and $\mu \in [0, 1)$ is the momentum factor.

-Both the adaptive learning rate and momentum techniques have been individually investigated and have displayed to be effective in practice, so are independently and widely applied in tasks such as training deep networks~\cite{krizhevsky2012imagenet,sutskever2013importance,kingma2014adam,reddi2018convergence}.
-It is natural to consider: \emph{Can we effectively incorporate both techniques at the same time so as to inherit their dual advantages and moreover develop convergence theory for this scenario, especially in the more difficult non-convex stochastic setting?} To the best of our knowledge, Levy \textit{et al.} \cite{levy2018online} firstly attempted to combine the adaptive learning rate with NAG momentum, which yields the AccAdaGrad algorithm.
+Both the adaptive learning rate and momentum techniques have been individually investigated and have displayed to be effective in practice, so they are independently and widely applied in tasks such as training deep networks~\cite{krizhevsky2012imagenet,sutskever2013importance,kingma2014adam,reddi2018convergence}.
+It is natural to consider: \emph{Can we effectively incorporate both techniques at the same time so as to inherit their dual advantages and moreover develop convergence theory for this scenario, especially in the more difficult non-convex stochastic setting?} It is expected that there will be new difficulties in the analysis which comes from the combination of both techniques, comparing to merely using adaptive learning rate or merely using momentum technique.
+To the best of our knowledge, Levy \textit{et al.} \cite{levy2018online} firstly attempted to combine the adaptive learning rate with NAG momentum, which yields the AccAdaGrad algorithm.
 However, its convergence is limited to the stochastic convex setting.
 Yan \textit{et al.} \cite{yan2018unified} unified SHB and SNAG to a three-step iterate without considering the adaptive learning rate in Eq.~\eqref{average-learning-rate}.